 A descendent of the brown bear, the polar bear is the only bear who is considered a marine mammal.
-They spend so much time on the freezing sea ice and are completely dependent on the ocean for both it’s food and habitat.
-They are very strong swimmers with large front paws and slightly webbed back feet and can swim constantly for days at a time.
-Their thick white fur that is crucial for keeping them warm is not white, but translucent, reflecting the snow around them which gives it it’s colour.
-Their skin on the other hand is black.
+They spend the majority of their time on the freezing sea ice, and are completely dependent on the ocean for both their food and habitat.
+They are very strong swimmers, with large front paws and slightly webbed back feet, which enables them to swim continually for days at a time.
+Their thick fur which is crucial for keeping them warm, is not actually white but translucent, reflecting the snow around them which gives them their well known colour.
+Their skin, on the other hand, is black.

-Polar bears live solitary lives, learning all the skills necessary with their mother and sibling (usually polar bears give birth to twins) before heading out on their own.
-The mother will usually give birth in winter, digging a den deep in a snowdrift to protect her cubs and give them some insulation from the freezing outdoors.
-The mother started her winter in hibernation and once her cubs are born, she continues to fast while still feeding her cubs on milk.
-When the weather starts to warm the mother will break out of the den, feeding on any vegetation while her cubs play, getting used to using their legs for walking.
-When they are ready, they will start the long walk to the sea ice where the mother can hunt for seal.
+Polar bears live solitary lives, learning all the skills necessary with their mother and sibling (usually polar bears give birth to twins), before heading out on their own.
+The mother will usually give birth in winter, digging a den deep in a snowdrift to protect her cubs and provide them with some insulation from the freezing outdoors.
+Mother polar bears start their winters in hibernation, and even once her cubs are born, she continues to fast while still feeding her cubs on milk.
+When the weather starts to warm, the mother will break out of the den, feeding on whatever vegetation she can find, while her cubs play and find their feet.
+When they are ready, they will start the long walk to the sea ice where the mother can hunt for seals.
 The cubs will stay with her for 28 months before she chases them away, forcing them to become independent.

 Despite their stereotype for being aggressive, the polar bear is not territorial and will often choose to run away rather than fight.
 Polar bears will usually only attack if they are severely provoked or hungry.
-This doesn’t mean they aren’t dangerous.
-The largest of all bears, this is not an animal you would want to cross.
+But this doesn’t mean they aren’t dangerous, as the largest of all bears, this is not an animal you would want to cross.

-But with Arctic sea ice cover declining by about 14% per decade, the polar bear is coming into trouble.
+With Arctic sea ice cover declining by about 14% per decade, the polar bear is coming into trouble.
 With less sea ice to hunt on, polar bears are forced into areas inhabited by humans to search for food.
 This can be dangerous for both bear and human.
-They are also threatened by our industrial exploits that are becoming more and more frequent in the Arctic, the hunt for oil.
-Not only is this a disturbance and taking away more of their homes, but an oil spill could also be devastating for them as well as the entire ecosystem.
-It is so important to look for alternatives to help protect these precious bears and all the other animals who call this wintery wonderland home.
+They are also threatened by our industrial exploits that are becoming more and more frequent in the Arctic: the hunt for oil.
+Not only is this a disturbance and taking away more of their homes, but an oil spill could devastate them and the entire Arctic ecosystem.
+It is so important to look for alternatives to help protect these precious bears, and all the other animals who call this wintery wonderland home.